Mehrancd/EvaluateSegmentation/README.md

 if you need a fast processing, you should increase the voxel size using "resample scaler volume" tool.
 ![Alt text](Screenshot1.jpg?raw=true "Using Slicer for label evaluation")
 Help:
-If you used this module in your research please cite these papers: for more details about the algorithm we refer you to
+If you used this module in your research or need more details about the metrics please cite these papers:

 https://doi.org/10.1016/j.mri.2019.11.002